-Construction Administration & Inspection (CA&I) services continue to be provided by DOWL, who is serving as the Project Engineer.
-JNU is currently investigating whether or not to amend the DOWL contract to expand the scope of construction administration services for Morris Engineering who is their electrical field inspector.
+Construction Administration & Inspection (CA&I) services continue to be provided by DOWL who is serving as the Project Engineer.
+JNU continues to work or finalizing an amendment to the DOWL contract to expand the scope of construction administration services for Morris Engineering who is their electrical field inspector.

-As the Engineers of Record, PDC Engineers continues to provide Limited Construction Administration (CA) services, coordinating with JNU and with DOWL to insure that all work completed by the construction Contractor complies with the requirements outlined within the project construction documents.
+As the Engineers of Record, PDC Engineers continues to provide Limited Construction Administration services, coordinating with JNU and with DOWL to insure that all work completed by the construction Contractor complies with the requirements outlined within the project construction documents.
 PDC Engineers continues to coordinate with JNU, DOWL, and SECON on responding to questions raised by the Contractor and to review materials submittals for items that had previously been scheduled to be installed in Phase 2 (Summer 2021).